Lessons From the Web of Life

 The PDF book is organized into the following sections:

 - Introductory material that describes the book’s purpose.

 - Teaching concepts – suggested methods for effectively presenting the material provided in this book to different audiences.

 - Case studies for seminars – basic study/research material that describes 28 different ecological subjects to be used for conducting inquiry-based (Socratic) seminars.

 - Suggested activity sets to be used for hands-on, place-based outdoor activities in Nature.

 - Suggested lesson sets created by professional biology/ecology teachers.

 - Epilogue – Summary of the ideas presented in this book.

-Your feedback to me about this free ebook is an extremely important part of my work.
-Whether you have found this book useful or not, I ask that you provide your critique by offering your comments in the comment section at the bottom of this page.
-It is through your comments that I build the foundation for the next edition of this book.
+Your feedback to me about this free ebook and this website is an extremely important part of my work.
+Whether you have found this useful or not, I ask that you provide your critique by offering your comments in the comment section at the bottom of this page.
+It is through your comments that I build the foundation for future editions of this book.
 I have found that comments from students are a very important part of any critique and I strongly encourage students to offer their opinions and suggestions.